codeZ3ro/Thesis-Template/README.md

 |-ListOfFigures.tex
 |-ListOfTables.tex
 |-1_Introduction.tex
+|-2_SecondChapter.tex
 |-Appendix
 |-Optional: ListOfFormulas.tex

 ## How to use:
-All your content is written into 1_Introduction.tex.
-This is the file for the first chapter.
 I like to use separate files for each chapter.
+So Introduction will be written file 1_Indroduction.tex, second chapter in 2_SecondChapter.tex and so on.

 ## Donate:
 If you like consider to buy me a coffee [![Donate](https://www.paypalobjects.com/de_DE/DE/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=EYTWNLMPEAFMQ)
+Thank you